JonnyAlpha/Robotic_Vision/README.md

 A repository to store programs associated with robotic vision using python and opencv.

-face_detection.py - a python program that uses OpenCV to detect faces in a live video feed face_recognition.py - a python program that uses OpenCV to attempts to recognise a face in live video, made by following this guide: https://www.datacamp.com/tutorial/face-detection-python-opencv
+face_detection.py - a python program that uses OpenCV to detect faces in a live video feed

+face_recognition.py - a python program that uses OpenCV to attempts to recognise a face in live video, made by following this guide: https://www.datacamp.com/tutorial/face-detection-python-opencv

+face_recognition_alt.py - a python program that uses OpenCV to check a detected face in a live video feed against a refenence .jpg image

 The following three programs have been written for a raspberry Pi combined with a PiBorg MonsterBorg Chassis.
 The motor driver in the chassis is a ThunderBorg.